-Finding a restaurant that feels like a sanctuary is rare in this busy city.
-I had heard whispers about Hamamoto on 58 Tras Street Singapore for months before I finally secured a booking.
-I visited on a rainy Tuesday in February, and stepping inside felt like leaving the humidity behind for a quiet corner of Kyoto.
+You know how sometimes a place just calls to you?
+I had heard whispers about Hamamoto Singapore on 58 Tras Street Singapore for months before I finally secured a booking.
+The rain was pattering softly when I visited that Tuesday in February.
+Stepping inside felt like slipping away from the world into someone’s secret garden.

 The Culinary Art of Chef Kazuhiro Hamamoto